 The watchdog group Reporters Without Borders (RSF, for Reporters sans Frontières) tracks just how dangerous the situation has become.
 In RSF’s ongoing tally called the Violations of Press Freedom Barometer, the organization confirms that close to 70 journalists died in the line of duty in 2018, and approximately a dozen more “citizen journalists” and media assistants have also been killed.

-In addition, the Barometer tallies journalists who have been imprisoned, and the numbers are simply shocking: As of May 2019, a total of more 325 journalists and media assistants are in jails across the globe, from China to Turkey, and Syria to Vietnam.
+In addition, the Barometer tallies journalists who have been imprisoned, and the numbers are simply shocking: As of May 2019, a total of more than 325 journalists and media assistants are in jails across the globe, from China to Turkey, and Syria to Vietnam.

 According to the international nonprofit Committee to Protect Journalists (CPJ), the years 2009 to 2015 have been the most dangerous years for journalists’ safety since record-keeping began in the early 1990s.
 Coincidentally, those years contain the period that became known as the “Arab Spring,” during which there was brutal state reaction and repression in numerous countries, including epicenters of the uprisings such as Egypt and Syria.